Anna Braude Heller: World War II

 Heller moved into the hospital, now part of Warsaw's Jewish ghetto, at the start of World War II.
 The hospital was prohibited by the Nazi occupiers from treating non-Jews and all government disbursements and support ceased.
 The hospital was reduced to seeking funding from Jewish self-help institutions and/or individual donations.

 The ghetto was quarantined due to a typhus epidemic which lasted from 1939–40.
 Conditions were dire in the ghetto, with poor sanitation, disease outbreaks, and violent clashes with guards.
 Many casualties also resulted from attempts by Jews to smuggle food and other necessities into the ghetto.
 The hospital's mortality rates were unavoidably high, despite the best efforts of the hospital's staff and workers.

 Last years and death

 In 1942 and 1943, Heller refused to leave the hospital and the children she was trying to care for but did help her surviving son and his family escape the ghetto; they survived the war.
-Most of the doctors and nurses were sent to concentration camps; only a few (Teodozja Goliborska, Henryk Kroszczor, Rachela Kroszczorowa, and Adina Blady Szwajer) survived.
-Heller (aged 55) and her sister, Sara Aftergut (aged 54, whose husband and daughter had been murdered in Treblinka), remained in the ghetto and were murdered there on or around 19 April 1943.
+Most of the doctors and nurses were sent to concentration camps; only a few (Teodozja Goliborska, Henryk Kroszczor, Rachela Kroszczorowa, and Adina Blady-Szwajger) survived.
+Heller (aged 55) and her sister, Sara Aftergut (aged 54, whose husband and daughter had been murdered in Treblinka), remained in the ghetto and were murdered there around 19 April 1943.